Elisabeth Beresford: Later life

 Beresford and her family moved to Alderney in the Channel Islands in the mid-1970s.
 She and her husband Max Robertson divorced in 1984.

 Apart from her Wombles books, Beresford wrote various adventure and mystery books for children, many based on the island of Alderney, where she lived in a 300-year-old cottage in St Anne.
 She collaborated with Jane Aireton on a children's television series for Channel Television, Bertie the Bat in 1990 and The Adventures of Dawdle the Donkey for ITV Anglia between 1996 and 1999.
 Beresford was made a Member of the Order of the British Empire for her services to children's literature in the 1998 New Year Honours.

-Beresford died at 10:30 pm on 24 December 2010 in Alderney's Mignot Memorial Hospital.
-Her son Marcus Robertson reported the cause of her death as heart failure.
+Beresford died on 24 December 2010 in Alderney's Mignot Memorial Hospital.
+Her son reported the cause of her death as heart failure.

-American actors Griffin Newman and James Newman are her great-nephews.
+American actors Griffin Newman and James Newman are her great-nephews, being the grandsons of her brother Marc Brandel (Marcus Beresford).